 I again heard horrific stories that made me twist inside.
 Reality!
 I had not visited that world in a long time.
 I had forgotten the true firestorm of destruction that drug addiction can bring to their lives.
 Stories about the evils that our sick kids do to feed a disease that has taken control of their very soul.
 Within the firestorm…there is hope!

-It was good for me to see the reality again, The destruction mixed with the hope , the chaos sitting next to the chip holder, the damaged sitting with the sober.
+It was good for me to see the reality again, The destruction mixed with the hope , the broken child sitting next to the chip holder, the damaged sitting with the sober.
 Yes my son was the “beacon of hope” at last night’s meeting and I was proud of him.
 The gift given to me last night was far more than his current sobriety.
 It was a gift of reality.
 A reminder to stay grounded and never forget what this monster can do to our children.

 Young men and women with bright eyes shared stories of hope and recovery to help those currently struggling with a demon that owns them in a way I can not begin to fathom.
 That is the reality!